 The Review Board has for some time been attempting to determine whether it has had access to all of CIA's surveillance "take" from the Cuban and Soviet facilities in Mexico City at the time of the Oswald visit and in the immediate wake of the assassination.
 On numerous occasions, the Review Board has asked whether there was any surveillance take in addition to what is currently in the collection.

 On March 18, 1997, the Review Board provided additional leads to CIA to assist it in answering these questions.

-The ARRB staff does not find credible CIA's explanations for not having promptly answered these and related questions fully and completely.
-The DO has now agreed to check Hqs records for the file referenced in HMMW 12454, to search for the crypts cited in this document, and to search for HMMA 20307 and other cables or dispatches cited in this document.
+The DO has agreed to check Headquarters records for the file referenced in HMMW 12454, to search for the crypts cited in this document, and to search for HMMA 20307 and other cables or dispatches cited in this document.
 The DS&T will query its offices for possible records on Mexico City and Cuba and for the present location of Staff D records.
+Regardless of the outcome of these particular searches, the Review Board continues to seek a full accounting for all surveillance conducted during the relevant time periods.